 Pansoimol Prehistoric carvings on laterite rock – A Goa Heritage

 What makes this Goa Heritage even more unique is that such carvings exist in South India on granite stone and in central India on sandstone.
 But this is the only place where they have been found on the hard and iron-rich laterite stone.
 The deep engravings in precise formations also indicate the presence of appropriate sharp equipment to carve.
 I am not an archeologist.
 But to my knowledge, these are the only carvings that are not on walls but on a horizontal surface akin to having carvings on the floor.
 The site has existed in the open area for ages.
 And gets submerged in the waters of the river during monsoons.

 I am not sure if anything can be done to preserve this precious heritage.
 But the least that can be done is to have some brochures printed or boards displayed by Goa Tourism.
 So that visitors can make some head and tail of the carvings and know about them from authentic sources.

 I was told that Nand Kumar Kamat of ASI discovered this place in 1984.
 Discovery basically involved removing lots of mud and cleaning the rock.
-Apparently a round of cleaning is done after every monsoon now.
-Archeologists believe these carvings can be anywhere around 8000 – 9000 years old belonging to Mesolithic period.
+Apparently, a round of cleaning is done after every monsoon now.
+Archeologists believe these carvings can be anywhere from 8000 – 9000 years old belonging to the Mesolithic period.
 Technically the place is called Pansoimol or Usgalimol, but I did not find a board using any of these names.